tinode/webapp/README.md

 * End-to-End encryption.
 * Emoji support is weak.
 * Mentions, hashtags.
-* Previews not generated for videos, links or docs.
+* Previews not generated for links and docs.
+* Location and contact sharing.
+* Recording video messages.

 ## Other